danielivanovz/recipe-scraper/README.md

 ## Installation

-Run the following script in your terminal
+Run the following script in your terminal, it will create a folder containing the script and install dependencies.

 ```sh
 git clone --depth=50 --branch=main https://github.com/heyiamZer0/recipe-scraper.git recipe-scraper && cd recipe-scraper && npm install